obum/airbnb-clone-project/README.md

 # Airbnb Clone Project
 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development (Python Django, SQL, Redis, Docker, CI/CD), focusing on backend systems, database design, API development, and application security.
 This project fosters the understanding of complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

+# 🏆 Project Goals
++ User Management: Implement a secure system for user registration, authentication, and profile + management.
++ Property Management: Develop features for property listing creation, updates, and retrieval.
++ Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
++ Payment Processing: Integrate a payment system to handle transactions and record payment details.
++ Review System: Allow users to leave reviews and ratings for properties.
++ Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

 # Team Roles
 + Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
 + Database Administrator: Manages database design, indexing, and optimizations.